orlp/xcharter/README.md

 calculate the vertical metrics from the bounding boxes and set those properly.

-Then, using `conv_afm_feat.py`, `t1utils` from `brew`, `makeotf` and `otf2ttf` from Adobe's `afdko`, we can build all ours files.
+Then, using `conv_afm_feat.py`, `t1utils` from `brew`, `makeotf` and `otf2ttf` from Adobe's `afdko`, we can build all our files.
 We need the `t1utils` to convert the font files into an ASCII format because Adobe's tools struggle with the binary format for one of the fonts.
 Finally using `woff2_compress` from `brew`'s `woff2` I generate the webfonts.